Zoom on the Powermate CX1400

 |Automatic Voltage Regulation||Yes|

 |Approx. dimensions (L x W x H)||19.8 x 15.6 x 15.9 in|

 Unlike many websites, we did our best to research each of the specs above.
 That being said, we are not immune to making the occasional mistake or omission.
 Should you notice any missing or incorrect values, don't hesitate to suggest improvements so we can address the issue.

 Powermate’s history is somewhat enigmatic, but they claim to have been on the market for over 40 years, selling portable generators and various outdoor power equipment.
-What we know for sure is that in 2009, they have signed under what they call “partnership” (more accurately ownership) with the Italian PRAMAC.
-As of 2020, it would seem that Generac has now taken over the manufacturing of Powermate's portable generators.
+In 2009, they have signed under what they call “partnership” (more accurately ownership) with the Italian PRAMAC.
+In 2014, Generac acquired Powermate from PRAMAC.